Honey, I shrunk the hypothesis space (through logical preprocessing): Experiments

 \subsubsection{Q1.
 Can \name{} Reduce Learning Times?}

 Figure \ref{fig:q1_popper} shows the improvements in learning times with \name{}.
-A significance test confirms $(p < 0.05)$ that \name{} decreases learning times on 170/419 (40\%) tasks and increases learning times on 3/419 (0\%) tasks.
+A significance test confirms $(p < 0.05)$ that \name{} decreases learning time on 178/419 (42.5\%) tasks and increases learning time on 18/419 (4.3\%) tasks.
 There is no significant difference on the other tasks.
-The mean decrease in learning time is $17\pm3$ minutes.
-The mean increase in learning time is $2\pm0$ seconds.
+The mean decrease in learning time is 20.1 $\pm$ 3.3 minutes, corresponding to a 81.1\% decrease and a 5.3x speedup.
+The mean increase in learning time is 1.2 $\pm$ 0.4 seconds, corresponding to a 60.5\% increase and a 1.6x slowdown.
 These are minimum improvements because \popper{} without \name{} often times out after 60 minutes.
 With a longer timeout, we would likely see greater improvements.
+The full results showing the times for every learning task are in Appendix D.